-This simple 3 ingredient dessert from the 1700’s is the perfect combination of crispy cookie and candy – semi-sweet and loaded with chocolate.
+These Chocolate Puffs are a simple 3 ingredient dessert from the 1700’s is the perfect combination of crispy chocolate cookie and candy – semi-sweet and loaded with chocolate.

 It’s time for another installment of Historically Hungry!
 This month Amy and I got the awesome chance to preview a book called The Hamilton Cookbook by Laura Kumin (who blogs at Mother Would Know) and it is all about cooking, eating and entertaining in the time of Alexander Hamilton.
 Uh, sooo fun!

 The Hamilton Cookbook